7 SEO 2 Techniques Obama Used to Score on the Web

 Whether you supported Senator Obama or not you have to admit that his usage of web tools for his campaign has been outstanding

-In case Obama prevails As Obama prevailed nobody will be ever able to ignore SEO 2.0 methods to spread a message on the Web again.
+As Obama prevailed nobody will be ever able to ignore SEO 2 techniques to spread the word on the Web again.

 - It’s Not Just Words: The Importance of Empowering Your Audience